These 10 Unique Day Trips in Pennsylvania Are an Absolute Must-Do

 5. The Amish Experience, Bird-in-Hand

-Pennsylvania is famous for its thriving Amish community that inhabits much of the countryside.
-The Amish Experience, located at Plain & Fancy Farms in Bird-in-Hand, allows visitors to explore the area's culture with guided tours of farmlands, a theater that plays "Jacob's Choice," and an Amish house and one-room school that is open for exploration.
-While you're in town, be sure to take a buggy ride and to try some scrumptous baked goods.
-Here's the official website of The Amish Experience.
+Pennsylvania is famous for its thriving Amish community, which inhabits much of the countryside.
+The Amish Experience, located at Plain & Fancy Farms in Bird-in-Hand, allows visitors to explore the area's culture with guided tours of farmland, a theater showing "Jacob's Choice," and an Amish house and a one-room school open for exploration.
+While in town, take a buggy ride and try decadent baked goods at one of the local bakeries, including the Bird-in-Hand Bakery & Cafe.

 6. Carnegie Museums, Pittsburgh

 Pittsburgh has plenty to offer, but the Carnegie Museums are one of the first stops we'd recommend.
 You'll have a difficult time deciding which museum to visit first.
-There are four: the Carnegie Museum of Art, which was one of the first museums of modern art in the country; the Carnegie Museum of Natural History, which has one of the most impressive collections of dinosaur skeletons in the world; the Andy Warhol Museum, and the Carnegie Science Center, which is the most visited musuem in Pittsburgh.
-Find information on all four museums on the official website of the Carnegie Museums.
+There are four: the Carnegie Museum of Art, which was one of the first museums of modern art in the country; the Carnegie Museum of Natural History, which has one of the most impressive collections of dinosaur skeletons in the world; the Andy Warhol Museum; and the Carnegie Science Center, which is the most visited museum in Pittsburgh.

 7. Crystal Cave, Kutztown